How to Use Inventory Tags and Labels to Organize Inventory?

 Prerequisites

-Before sticking labels everywhere, make sure that you have the following things in order:
+Before sticking labels everywhere, make sure that you have given thought to the following:

-- An SKU code system.
-To properly track inventory, each distinct item should have its own stock keeping unit code.
-For example, if you sell tables made from three different types of wood, then each of the variations should have its own SKU code.
+• An SKU code or serial number system.
+Essential for proper inventory tracking, distinct items should have their own stock-keeping unit codes.
+For example, if you sell tables made from three different types of wood, each of the variations should have its own SKU code.
+Adopting serial numbers takes it even further and enables separate tracking of individual items.

-- A concrete idea for the content of the labels.
+• A concrete idea for the content of the labels.
 Labels should be succinct and contain only the necessary information.
-The required space for conveying the information could be minimized with barcodes or QR-codes.
+The required space for conveying the information can be minimized with barcodes or QR codes.
+It is probably wise to leave some info in human-readable form, however.

 Location labels